 Something else I hadn't realised, and what led me to piece this together, was that somewhere under the site of the old Town Hall a second stream splits off from the brook to run south beyond Osman Road and then dogleg away to the south-east.
 There are modern roads called Brookfield Road, Brookside Road, and Brook Crescent near its course.
 This stream turned south to run along the west side of Montagu Road and join Pymmes Brook.
 On the 1801 enclosure map there is also a suggestion of a stream joining this just where it turns away from the line of the high road and I wonder if this might explain the curious alignment of the south end of Shrubbery Road.

 Lesley Anderson, of the Montagu Road Flood Action Group, has kindly confirmed my assumption that this branch of Salmon's Brook still exists in a culvert though it now operates as an overflow system which channels water away from the main course at The Green when the brook is running high.
 This channel no longer feeds directly into Pymmes Brook as it once did as this historically caused flooding across and on both sides of the North Circular Road.
 Instead it has been diverted into the Intercepting Drain which carries it under the railway line to feed into Pymmes Brook further downstream.
-The culvert runs under the Police Station at The Green and was grated over when it was built, presumably for security reasons.
-Lesley would be interested to know if anyone knows anything about this as neither the council or the Environment Agency claims to have been the body responsible for this, so who authorised and carried out this work is a bit of a mystery).
+The culvert runs under the Police Station at The Green and was grated over when it was built, presumably for security reasons (Lesley reported that neither the Council or the Environment Agency claims to have been the body responsible for this, so who authorised and carried out this work is a bit of a mystery).